**This post is outdated. Please refer to our more recent article instead, “Sex ‘Addict’ and Want a Diagnosis?”.

 - lead to other mental health issues such as depression and anxiety.

 In America, sex addiction is no longer included in the latest version of the Diagnostic and Statistical Manual of Mental Disorders, the DSM-5.
 There was a diagnoses that could refer to compulsive sexual behaviour in the DSM since 1980 and the release of the DSM-3, but now it’s been removed.

 But the newest version of the World Health Organisation’s diagnostic manual, the ICD-11, will include “compulsive sexual behaviour disorder”.
 An article in World Psychiatry shares that it will refer to:

 “A persistent pattern of failure to control intense, repetitive sexual impulses or urges, resulting in repetitive sexual behaviour over an extended period (e.g., six months or more).
 That causes marked distress or impairment in personal, family, social, educational, occupational or other important areas of functioning.”

-Sex addiction does not mean you are a raging deviant ‘sex monster’, not at all.
+If you suffer from compulsive sexual behaviour it does not mean you are a deviant ‘sex monster’.
 In fact it is usually composed of sex acts that the public would consider to be completely ‘acceptable’.
 Sexual behaviours that occur outside the realms of acceptable behaviour are instead referred to as “paraphilias” (i.e. pedophilia, sexual sadism etc).

 Signs of sexual addiction include but are not limited to the following: